-To encrypt keystroke information, the v4.0 protocol uses elliptic-curve Diffie-Hellman and a pinned server public key (pk_s) to establish a shared secret key for use in a modified version of AES.
+To encrypt keystroke information, the Android and iOS versions of Baidu Input Method use elliptic-curve Diffie-Hellman and a pinned server public key ( $pk_s$ ) to establish a shared secret key for use in a modified version of AES.

-Upon opening the keyboard, before the first outgoing message is sent, the application randomly generates a client Curve25519 key pair, which we will call sk_c and pk_c .
-Then, a Diffie-Hellman shared secret k is generated using sk_c and the pinned pk_s key.
-The first 16 bytes of pk_c are reused as the initialization vector (IV) for encryption, and k is used as the symmetric encryption key.
-The resulting encrypted ciphertext is then sent along with pk_c to the server.
-The server can then obtain the same Diffie-Hellman shared secret k from sk_s and pk_c to decrypt the ciphertext.
+Upon opening the keyboard, before the first outgoing message is sent, the application randomly generates a client Curve25519 key pair, which we will call $sk_c$ and $pk_c$ .
+Then, a Diffie-Hellman shared secret k is generated using $sk_c$ and the pinned $pk_s$ key.
+The first 16 bytes of $pk_c$ are reused as the IV for encryption, and k is used as the symmetric encryption key.
+The resulting encrypted ciphertext is then sent along with $pk_c$ to the server.
+The server can then obtain the same Diffie-Hellman shared secret k from $sk_s$ and $pk_c$ to decrypt the ciphertext.

-The v4.0 protocol encrypts data using a modified version of AES which mixes bytes differently and uses a modified counter (CTR) mode, illustrated in Figure 1.
+Baidu Input Method on Android and iOS encrypts data using a modified version of AES which mixes bytes differently and uses a modified counter (CTR) mode, illustrated in Figure 3.

-Figure 1: Illustration of modified CTR mode encryption scheme used by Baidu Input Method on Android and iOS.
+Figure 3: Illustration of modified CTR mode encryption scheme used by Baidu Input Method on Android and iOS.
 Adapted from this figure.

 Generally speaking, any CTR cipher mode involves combining an IV with the value i of some counter, whose combination we shall notate in this document as IV + i.
 Most commonly, the counter value used for block i is simply i, i.e., it begins at zero and increments for each subsequent block, and Baidu's implementation follows this convention.
 There is no standard way to compute IV + i in CTR mode, but the way that Baidu Input Method the IV and i is by adding i to the left-most 32-bits of the IV, interpreting the IV and counter value in little-endian byte order.
 If the sum overflows, then no carrying is performed on bytes to the right of this 32-bit value.
-The implementation details we have thus far described do not deviate from a typical CTR implementation.
+The implementation details we have thus far described do not deviate from a typical CTR inplementation.
 However, where Baidu's modified CTR mode differs from ordinary CTR mode is in how the value IV + i is used during encryption.
-In ordinary CTR mode, to encrypt block i with key k, you would compute (plain, XOR encrypt(IV + i, k)).
-In Baidu's modified CTR mode, to encrypt block i, you would compute encrypt(plain, XOR (IV + i), k).
-As we will see later, this deviation will have implications to the security of the algorithm.
+In ordinary CTR mode, to encrypt block i, with key k, you would compute (plain, XOR encrypt(IV + i, k)).
+In Baidu's modified CTR mode, to encrypt block i, we will see later, this deviation will have implications to the security of the algorithm.